localstack/docs/content/en/aws/mq/index.md

 Basic support is included in LocalStack Pro, please refer to the [feature-coverage]({{< ref "feature-coverage" >}}) for more information.

 ## Getting started
-In the following we outline basic MQ usage.
+In the following, we outline basic MQ usage.
 Please also refer to the sample here: [Localstack Pro Samples](https://github.com/localstack/localstack-pro-samples/tree/master/mq-broker).
 Assuming you have [`awslocal`]({{< ref "aws-cli" >}}) installed, you can try the following commands:

 {{< command >}}